logologo

 3. A salary at or above the going rate for your occupation code

-Nigerian Professionals in the UK
+Nigerian professionals in the UK

 What does Japa mean?